 The Outback 6 Tent is a very simple design, perfect for occasional camping at places with a car or motorbike access.
 Its packed size 27 x 8 inches (69 x 20 cm) is indeed such that you can transport it on a motorbike.
 So it is good for groups of friends and for families.

 With 8.1 square meters of floor space, it definitely offers enough space for 6 people.
 You have 1.35 square meters per person, but ideally, I would use it for 4-5 people.
-It comes with a vestibule which offers extra 22 ft² (2 m²) covered space for gear.
+It comes with a vestibule that offers extra 22 ft² (2 m²) covered space for gear.

-This is not a heavy duty tool because of the poles, but for occasional use you would not want to spend much.
+This is not a heavy-duty tool because of the poles, but for occasional use you would not want to spend much.
 From the comparison table below you will realize how expensive tents of this type can be.

 Construction and setup

 One of the best features of this tent is its simple design, no bells and whistles, a reliable shelter with a simple design and an easy setup.
 Only 2 poles are here, they go through the long sleeves on the top and when set in the grommets, the tent is completely freestanding.